Porting Applications using Recipes

 sudo apt-get install cmake libssl-dev

-The cmake package is the build system while the libssl-dev package is the linker objects (.a and .so files) of OpenSSL.
+The cmake package is the build system while the libssl-dev package is the library (OpenSSL) linker objects (.a and .so files).

-The Debian package system bundle shared/static objects on their -dev packages (other Linux distributions just bundle dynamic objects), while Redox will use the source code of the libraries.
+The Debian package system bundle shared/static objects on their -dev packages (other Linux distributions just bundle shared objects), while Redox will use the source code of libraries.

 You would need to create a recipe of the libssl-dev and add on your recipe.toml, while the cmake package would need to be installed on your system.